 This is a competitive program.
 Typically, one award is made for every four applications received.
 Each year, approximately $3,000,000 is disbursed with each award ranging from $250 to $10,000.
 The average award is $4,600.

-As of February 1, 2016 all of the Foundation’s scholarship programs (with the exception of The Medallion Fund) are managed through a single, online application.
+All of the Foundation’s scholarship programs (with the exception of The Medallion Fund) are managed through a single, online application.

 This application covers all scholarship funds managed by the Foundation, including: